matrix-org/synapse/docs/workers.md

-requests that have a `since` query parameter from those that don't (and `/initialSync`), as requests that don't are known as "initial sync" that happens when a user logs in on a new device and can be *very* resource intensive, so isolating these requests will stop them from intefering with other users ongoing syncs.
+requests that have a `since` query parameter from those that don't (and `/initialSync`), as requests that don't are known as "initial sync" that happens when a user logs in on a new device and can be *very* resource intensive, so isolating these requests will stop them from interfering with other users ongoing syncs.

 Federation and client requests can be balanced via simple round robin.